annieapp/annie/docs/selfhost.md

 1. You will need to head to the [releases section](https://github.com/annieapp/annie/releases) and download the `annie-server` ZIP or TAR archive.
 1. Extract the files from the downloaded archive.
-1. Adjust the `config.py` to your liking.
 1. You will need to set up WSGI (we have a template in the `wsgi.py` file).
-We aren't going to explain it here, but once you get it set up and start the server, you should be ready to use the [API](./api.md).
+We aren't going to explain it here, but once you get it set up and start the server, you should be ready to use the [API](./api.md) on your endpoint URL.